top of page

 Why Is CLP Important For Candles and Wax Melts?

-• Give clear safety instructions, like “Keep away from pets” or “Avoid contact with skin”
+• Provide clear safety instructions, such as “Keep away from pets” or “Avoid contact with skin.”

 Think of CLP labels as your candle’s safety card, like the one on an airplane, but more fragrant!